TomekWojak/TomekWojak/README.md

 - Writing clean, reusable **JavaScript** logic for interactive UIs
 - Practicing API integration and error handling
 - Enhancing accessibility and performance in web apps
-- Learning Tailwind CSS for rapid, utility-first styling and responsive design
+- Learning TypeScript for safer, more predictable and scalable frontend development
 <br>
 <br>